Butterflies or Baby Kicking?

 - Always call your midwife straight away if there is a significant reduction or increase in baby’s movement or if you ever feel uneasy.

-Content courtesy of Count The Kicks
+Content courtesy of Count The Kicks.
+For more information please visit the website here.

 - Sore nipples are very common during breastfeeding and can often be a result of the uncomfortable positioning...
 View